-Assembly Bill 32, California's comprehensive climate change legislation, requires the State to reduce greenhouse gas emissions (GHG) to 1990 levels by 2020 - a reduction of about 25%, and then to reach 80% below 1990 levels by 2050.
+Assembly Bill 32 (AB32), California's comprehensive climate change legislation, requires the State to reduce greenhouse gas emissions (GHG) to 1990 levels by 2020 - a reduction of about 25%, and then to reach 80% below 1990 levels by 2050.
 If all the world's countries were to achieve these objectives, it is estimated that global temperatures would increase about 2°C (3.6 degrees Fahrenheit) for the 21st century, avoiding the effects of the 6°C (10.8 degrees Fahrenheit) rise predicted for our present course.
 This magnitude of climate change is predicted to cause major increases in the frequency and severity of extreme weather, significant loss of food production capacity on land and in the oceans, and substantial sea level rise.
 In addition, for California, it is predicted to result in many more fires and increasing water insecurity.
+Some consider these threats to be catastrophic in terms of impacts on water security and food crop yields.